Gael-de-Sailly/realterrain/README.md

 - allow output of heightmap and land cover to image files
 - admin priv for using the settings tool
 - add more raster analysis modes
+- allow the placement of structures, saving of schems located to the map

 ### Changelog

+#### 0.0.9
+- got graphicsmagick library working
+- added support for graphicsmagick and imagemagick commandline interface (no libs required)
+- fixed bugs with alignment of pixels to map and scaling / offsets
+- form only shows options relevant to the current selected mode
+- form validation for all numeric inputs
+- "teleport to surface" button
+- "set time to morning" button
+- performance improvements

 #### 0.0.8
 - expanded biome editor